CVLGeneral/Fitness-App/README.md

 </ol>

 <h2>Data Fetching</h2>
-<p>The INFININITY FITNESS App fetches exercise data from an API using fetch.
+<p>The INFINITY FITNESS App fetches exercise data from an API using fetch.
 The data is then stored in state using the useState hook.
 The API endpoint and headers are defined in the FetchData.js file.</p>

 <h2>Components</h2>
-<p>The INFININITY FITNESS App is made up of the following components:</p>
+<p>The INFINITY FITNESS App is made up of the following components:</p>
 <ul>
 	<li>BodyPart: Renders a button for each body part category</li>
 	<li>Button: Renders a custom button component</li>